gdauby/ConR/cran-comments.md

 > Please also reduce the overall check time to less than 10 min

-checks took less than 10 min on all tested environments and R versions
+checks time lower than 10 min on all tested environments and R versions